🥳 January 28 is Data Privacy Day! Get involved and become a Data Privacy Day Champion!

 Keep security software current: Having the latest security software, web browser and operating system is the best defense against viruses, malware and other online threats.

-Make your password a sentence: A strong password is a sentence that is at least 12 characters long.
+Make your passphrase a sentence: A strong passphrase is a sentence that is at least 12 characters long.
 Focus on positive sentences or phrases that you like to think about and are easy to remember (for example, “I love country music.”).
 On many sites, you can even use spaces!

-Unique account, unique password: Having separate passwords for every account helps to thwart cybercriminals.
-At a minimum, separate your work and personal accounts and make sure that your critical accounts have the strongest passwords.
+Unique account, unique passphrase: Having separate passphrases for every account helps to thwart cybercriminals.
+At a minimum, separate your work and personal accounts and make sure that your critical accounts have the strongest passphrases.

 When in doubt, throw it out: Links in email, tweets, posts and online advertising are often how cybercriminals try to steal your personal information.
 Even if you know the source, if something looks suspicious, delete it.